 I love you, I depart from materials,

 I am as one disembodied, triumphant, dead.

 This is one, long poem and it needs to be for it encapsulates the entire philosophy of Whitman.
 From patriotism to the desire to see brilliant people walking the country which will be the fruition of his undying love for his country.
-Then there’s the hope for people becoming better versions of themselves, to create a world that is worth living.
-He wants to see the rise of justice, liberty, candor and equality.
-This poem might take a little longer to read that the others, but it worth it.
+Then there’s the hope for people to become better versions of themselves, to create a world that is worth living.
+He wants to see the rise of justice, liberty, candor, and equality.
+This poem might take a little longer to read than the others, but it is worth it.